 Undergraduate students can apply to go on exchange for one or two semesters.
 Postgraduate students can apply to go on exchange for one semester only.

-To gain the most out of an exchange experience, undergraduate students should consider an exchange for the full academic year (i.e. two semesters, approximately 9 months).
+To gain the most out of an exchange experience, undergraduate students should consider an exchange for the full academic year.
 This will give you more opportunity to settle into the new university environment, local city or town, establish long-term friendships and gain a better understanding of the local culture and lifestyle.
 Most of Massey's partner universities permit exchange students to study for one or two semesters starting in either semester.

 How do I decide where to go on exchange?

-Students should choose their host institution from the list of Massey's current exchange partners.
+You should choose your host institution from the list of Massey's current exchange partners.
 It is not possible to go on exchange to a university that is not one of Massey's existing exchange partners.

-All exchange destinations have merit and where you choose to study will depend on whether your major is available at the host institution and your personal preferences.
-When considering a host university, you may like to consider the kind of location you're interested in (big city, smaller town, coastal, mountainous, climate, career contacts, etc) as well as the type of university you'd like to experience (e.g. large or small campus, clubs, sports, or other activities available, etc).
+Where you choose to study will depend on whether your major is available at the host institution and your personal preferences.
+When considering a host university, you should consider the kind of location you're interested in (big city, smaller town, coastal, mountainous, climate, career contacts, etc) as well as the type of university you'd like to experience (e.g. large or small campus, clubs, sports, or other activities available, etc).
 Cost of living and the cost of travel to and from that location may also be factors.

-Testimonials from previous Massey exchange students will give you an idea about other students' experience and may help you determine which university is a good match for you.
+Testimonials from previous Massey exchange students will give you an idea about other students' experiences and may help you determine which university is a good match for you.

-How do I choose papers to study on exchange?
+How do I choose courses to study on exchange?

-When selecting papers, make sure you check that the papers are likely to be offered in the correct semester (Winter/Spring/Semester Two in the Northern Hemisphere equates to Massey Semester One, and Autumn/Fall/Semester One equates to Massey Semester Two).
+When selecting courses, make sure you check that the courses are likely to be offered in the correct semester.
+Winter/Spring in the Northern Hemisphere equates to Massey Semester One.
+Fall/Autumn equates to Massey Semester Two.
 The course offerings may not be available for your intended exchange semester at the time when you are planning your exchange.
-Use the catalogue for the same semester the year before (e.g. Fall 2013 if intending to go on exchange in Fall 2014) for a guideline of the papers that are likely to be available.
+Use the catalogue for the same semester the year before (e.g. Fall 2015 if intending to go on exchange in Fall 2016) for a guideline of the courses that are likely to be available.

-Also check the prerequisites for any selected papers to assess whether you are likely to be eligible to enrol.
+Be sure to check the prerequisites for any selected courses to assess whether you are likely to be eligible to enrol.

 How much will my tuition fees be to participate in the exchange programme?

-Massey students pay the usual tuition fees for 60 credits of study in the degree programme they are enrolled in at Massey, while studying at the host university.
+You will pay the usual tuition fees for 60 credits of study in the degree programme you are enrolled in at Massey for your studies at the host university.
 Tuition fees can continue to be paid to Massey by StudyLink if you qualify for StudyLink assistance.

 What about other costs?

 The other costs of the exchange vary by location.
-Students are responsible for meeting all costs of the exchange, and should complete a budget to ensure they have sufficient funds to pay for return flights, visa application fees, health and travel insurance, accommodation and meals in the host country, study materials and textbooks, personal expenses, local transportation, and any additional costs for leisure or travel.
+You are responsible for meeting all costs of the exchange.
+You should complete a budget to ensure you have sufficient funds to pay for return flights, visa application fees, Studentsafe Outbound insurance coverage, accommodation and meals in the host country, study materials and textbooks, personal expenses, local transportation, and any additional costs for leisure or travel.
 Keep in mind you are already paying for most of the same expenses while you are studying here at Massey.
 Most partner universities provide estimates of costs for prospective international students on their website.
 Click here for more information about estimating the costs of the exchange.